openaps/AndroidAPSdocs/docs/EN/CompatiblePumps/MedtrumNano.md

     - Low reservoir (20 Units)
     - Patch expiration warning

-In either case these warnings are also shown on the Medtrum overview screen under [Active alarms](#active-alarms).
+In either case these warnings are also shown on the Medtrum overview screen under [Active alarms](#medtrum-active-alarms).

+(medtrum-patch-expiration)=
 #### Patch Expiration

 ***Default: Enabled.***